quantumlib/Cirq/docs/install.md

 ### Installing on Linux

-0. Make sure you have python 3.5.2 or greater (or else python 2.7).
+0. Make sure you have python 3.5.2 or greater.

     See [Installing Python 3 on Linux](https://docs.python-guide.org/starting/install3/linux/) @ the hitchhiker's guide to python.